-- 4 (1) Subject to subsections (2) to (4), an enduring power of attorney must be in writing and signed and dated by - (a) the grantor in the presence of 2 witnesses, and - (b) both witnesses in the presence of the grantor. - (2) Subject to subsection (3), an enduring power of attorney may be signed on behalf of a grantor if - (a) the grantor is physically incapable of signing the enduring power of attorney, - (b) the grantor is present and directs that the enduring power of attorney be signed, and
+- 5 (1) This section applies to an enduring power of attorney that is not an electronic enduring power of attorney. - (2) Subject to subsection (3) of this section and section 7, an enduring power of attorney must be in writing and signed and dated by - (a) the grantor in the presence of 2 witnesses, and - (b) both witnesses in the presence of the grantor. - (3) Subject to section 7, an enduring power of attorney may be signed on behalf of a grantor if - (a) the grantor is physically incapable of signing the enduring power of attorney, - (b) the grantor is present and directs that the enduring power of attorney be signed, and - (c) the signature of the person signing the enduring power of attorney on behalf of the grantor is witnessed in accordance with this section, as if that signature were the grantor's signature. - (4) An enduring power of attorney must be accompanied by a certificate in the prescribed form from one of the witnesses. - (5) For certainty, the certificate referred to in subsection (4) may be in electronic form.